ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Since specifying either draws or seeds will result in multiple simulations being run, it is important to understand how simulation configurations are determined when both are specified.
-The specification of multiple branch configurations that would result in more than one simulation will lead to simulations for the cartesian product of the the configuration sets.
+The specification of multiple branch configurations that would result in more than one simulation will lead to simulations for the cartesian product of the configuration sets.
 An example may make this clearer, so consider the following model specification.

 .. code-block:: yaml